-The Chief Executive is responsible for the leadership and day-to-day management of the Group.
+The Chief Executive Officer is responsible for the leadership and day-to-day management of the Group.
 This includes formulating and recommending the Group’s strategy for Board approval and executing the approved strategy.

 The Board meets regularly, at least 12 times a year and more frequently if necessary.
 In addition to this the Board attends an annual strategy meeting.
 Details of directors’ attendance at scheduled Board and committee meeting during the year can be found on page 53 of the Group’s Annual Report 2018.

 6. Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities